kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 }
 ```

+Note that there is a lot of operations that are already implmented on the GPU like `cross` and `dot`.

 ## Shading

-Coding the shading on the GPU is pretty close to coding it on the CPU except that:
+As with intersection, shading is also similar on GPU and CPU.
+Just know that:
 - dynamic allocation isn't allowed and
 - recursive functions are not a thing.